plausible/docs/docs/your-plausible-experience.md

 ## Set up easy goals including 404 error pages, file downloads and outbound link click tracking

-Plausible allows you to track custom event goals like button clicks, form completions and anything else you can think of.
+Plausible allows you to track custom event goals like signups, purchases and anything else you can think of.
 [See the instructions here](custom-event-goals.md).

 You can also enable some easy-to-use goals.
 Here are instructions on how to track [404 error pages](error-pages-tracking-404.md), how to track [file downloads](file-downloads-tracking.md) and how to track [outbound link clicks](outbound-link-click-tracking.md) in your Plausible dashboard.